eltex-ecss/chronica/README.md

 ##Features
 * [Faster, lightweight, more flexible!](https://docs.google.com/document/d/1S4-Yf799d5SDCWhr78Fsm6-EY98gd1BRW-Qffaynzsc/edit?usp=sharing)
-* Support to create multiple flow for output (file, tty, network), rules and output format
+* Pinning log flows to different outputs (file, tty, network)
+* Custom rules (as regexp) and text formatting for output are supported.
-* Support to define the format for each multiple backangs
+* Possibility to define text formatting separately for each backend
-* Support to remote split for flow logs (filtered through rules)
-* Different filtered mode for logs
+* Tools for remote connection allows you to set rule and get back log flow filtered by that rule (grablog)
-* Very easy migration from lager
+* Easy migration from lager
-* Low overhead on unused logs (deleted unused calls for log level on fly)
+* Logging functions which are unused because of current verbose level causes no overhead (deleting unused calls for log level on-the-fly)
-* Flexible configuration
 * Write on disk in two modes: text and binary
 * Custom backends for output logs
-* Support unicode
+* Supports unicode
 * Log rotate
-* Coloring
+* Colored output to terminal
-* Change log level in runtime
+* Change log level and rules in runtime
-* Support custom tags for easy filtered logs
+* Custom tags for easy filtered logs
-* Cashed inner structure

-## Usages
+##Usages
-Add to you project as Erlang dependency (app file) and add compile options:
+In order to add Chronica into your application you will need to add it as Erlang dependency in app file and also set compiler options:
 ```erlang
 {parse_transform, pt_chronica}
 ```
-Or add include file in current module:
+Or add include file in each module if it uses Chronica:
 ```erlang
 -include_lib("chronica/include/chronica.hrl").
 ```

-Supports log levels:
+## Supported log levels:
 ```
 (MAX) debug -> trace -> info -> warning -> (MIN) error
 ```